vvanouytsel/braindump/Braindump/DevOps/Implementing the Three Flows.md

 Whenever you find out that an integration test fails, you should think critically and investigate if it is possible to have found the same defect using a unit test.
 If the answer is yes, write the unit test.

 More extensive tests such as performance or load tests can be run either continually or on a schedule.
 These should not be part of your [[Implementing the Three Flows#The Deployment Pipeline|pipeline]] by default, as they often take a long time to complete.

+## Continuous integration

+Long lived feature branches should be avoided.
+Instead developers should merge their changes at least once a day to the main branch.
+This allows the automated test suite to be triggered and provides feedback to the developer about the changes he did.
+By keeping this change set small, it becomes easier to troubleshoot and fix issues in case the tests fail.

+Before committing, developers should run unit tests locally.
+Alternatively this can be automated by using pull requests and merging pull requests daily.
+The necessary tests to attempt to keep the main branch in a deployable state, can be triggered as part of the pull request.